FelipeVa/FelipeVa/README.md

 # 💫 Hey!
 Welcome to my profile
-I am a 23 years old Software Developer & Industrial Engineer from Colombia with more than 4 years of experience in the industry.
+I am a Software Developer & Industrial Engineer from Colombia with more than 4 years of experience in the industry.
 I have worked in different projects, from small to large, and I have been able to learn a lot from them.
 <br>
 <br>
 🔭 I’m currently working for: **OCMI Workers Comp** & **LifeSpikes** as a **Full Stack Developer**.